Reviews You Can Rely On

 Range

 How far an electric bike can travel on a single charge is its distance range.
 Many factors play into a bike's range, including battery storage capacity, rider weight, terrain, and rider input.
 We weigh this metric at 25% of each bike's overall score.
 To make our range test as consistent as possible, we used the same rider on the same test course for each one.
-We rode all of these bikes from a full charge until the battery died while recording all of the ride info with a GPS-enabled cycling computer.
+We rode all of these bikes at full charge until the battery died while recording all of the ride info with a GPS-enabled cycling computer.
 For the Class 2 models, we also removed the rider input/pedaling variable by performing this test using the throttle only.
 For the Class 1 models without a throttle, we turned the cranks to activate the cadence sensor but didn't put any effort into pedaling, making the bike do all of the work.
 This test gave us an accurate assessment of the low end of each bike's range and, more importantly, how they compare to each other.
 Our test course contained around 100 vertical feet of elevation gain/loss per 2 miles.
 It is safe to assume that every bike we tested could be ridden much farther on perfectly flat terrain, especially while pedaling and using pedal assist instead of just the throttle.

 Credit: Joshua Hutchens